pingcap/docs/v2.1/reference/best-practices/grafana-monitor.md

 # Best Practices for Monitoring TiDB Using Grafana

-When you [deploy a TiDB cluster using TiDB Ansible](/v2.1/how-to/deploy/orchestrated/ansible.md), a set of [Grafana + Prometheus monitoring platform](/v2.1/how-to/monitor/overview.md) is deployed simultaneously to collect and present metric information for the various components and machines in the TiDB cluster.
+When you [deploy a TiDB cluster using TiDB Ansible](/v2.1/how-to/deploy/orchestrated/ansible.md), a set of [Grafana + Prometheus monitoring platform](/v2.1/how-to/monitor/overview.md) is deployed simultaneously to collect and display metrics for various components and machines in the TiDB cluster.
 This document describes best practices for monitoring TiDB using Grafana.
-It aims to help you use metric information to analyze the status of the TiDB cluster and diagnose problems.
+It aims to help you use metrics to analyze the status of the TiDB cluster and diagnose problems.

 ## Monitoring architecture

-Prometheus is a time series database with a multi-dimensional data model and a flexible query language.
-Grafana is an open source monitoring system for analyzing and visualizing metrics.
+[Prometheus](https://prometheus.io/) is a time series database with a multi-dimensional data model and a flexible query language.
+[Grafana](https://grafana.com/) is an open source monitoring system for analyzing and visualizing metrics.

 ![The monitoring architecture in the TiDB cluster](/media/prometheus-in-tidb.png)

 For TiDB 2.1.3 or later versions, TiDB monitoring uses the pull method instead of the push method which is used in previous versions.
 It is a good adjustment with the following benefits:

-- There is no need to restart the entire TiDB cluster if Prometheus needs to migrate.
+- There is no need to restart the entire TiDB cluster if you need to migrate Prometheus.
 Before adjustment, migrating Prometheus requires restarting the entire cluster because the target address needs to be updated.
-- You can deploy 2 independent sets of Grafana + Prometheus monitoring platforms (not highly available) to prevent single point of monitoring.
+- You can deploy 2 separate sets of Grafana + Prometheus monitoring platforms (not highly available) to prevent a single point of monitoring.
 To do this, execute the deployment command of TiDB ansible twice with different IP addresses.
-- The Pushgateway which might become a single point of failure can be removed.
+- The Pushgateway which might become a single point of failure is removed.

 ## Source and display of monitoring data

-The three core components of TiDB (TiDB server, TiKV server and PD server) obtain metric information through the HTTP interface.
+The three core components of TiDB (TiDB server, TiKV server and PD server) obtain metrics through the HTTP interface.
 These metrics are collected from the program code, and the ports are as follows:

 | Component   | Port  |
 | :---------- |:----- |